warmwind/mdscraper/README.md

 - `--extra-heading-space LEVELS`: Add newlines before specific heading levels for better readability.
 LEVELS can be:
   - `all`: Add spacing to all heading levels (h1-h6)
   - `1,2,3`: Comma-separated list of specific heading levels to apply spacing to
-- `--prepend-source-link`: Prepend source link in markdown file
+- `--prepend-source-link`: Prepend source link in content

 ## Development